cmac35/fhir-gender-harmony/input/pagecontent/model.md

 Attributes:

-Source Recorded Sex or Gender
+1) Source Recorded Sex or Gender

     **Definition:** The actual value found on the document.
 This may be in any character set.
 For example. a Russian identity card might have the value ‘ж’ for sex.

     - Cardinality: 1..1
     - Type: Code or constrained short text

-International Equivalent Recorded Sex or Gender
+2) International Equivalent Recorded Sex or Gender

     **Definition:** An international representation of the value found on the document.
 This should be recorded in ISO/IEC 8859-1 (Latin 1) or equivalent.
 For example. a Russian identity card might have the value ‘ж’ for sex which is the source value, but the international equivalent would be ‘F’ for interoperability and international legal purposes, as outlined in documentation by the International Civil Aviation Organization (ICAO).

     - Cardinality: 0..1
     - Type: Code or constrained short text
     - Proposed Terminology:
       - minValueSet: RecordedSexOrGender InternationalEquivalent valueSet
       - binding Strength: extensible

-Type
+3) Type

-`	`**Definition**: The type or category of sex or gender that is recorded
+    **Definition**: The type or category of sex or gender that is recorded

     - Cardinality: 0..1
     - Type: code or constrained text

-Record Description
+4) Record Description

     **Definition:** A short phrase that describes the document or record that includes the sex or gender value.
 E.g., national ID card, birth certificate, passport.

     - Cardinality: 0..1
     - Type: string

-Acquisition Date
+5) Acquisition Date

     **Definition:** The date that the document was scanned, processed, etc. to extract the sex or gender information.

     - Cardinality: 0..1
     - Type: datetime

-Validity Period
+6) Validity Period

-` `The time frame during which the document is valid.
+    **Definition:** The time frame during which the document is valid.
 May be just an initial dateTime.

     - Cardinality: 0..1
     - Type: duration

-Jurisdiction
+7) Jurisdiction

-` `Jurisdiction or organization that issued the document Cardinality: 0..1
+    **Definition:** Jurisdiction or organization that issued the document

+    - Cardinality: 0..1
     - Type: string

-Source Field Name
+8) Source Field Name

     **Definition:** Name of the source field on the document.

     Usage Note: This may be in any characters set.
 For example, on a Russian identity card it could be ‘Пол’.

     - Cardinality: 0..1
     - Type: string

 Source Field Description

     **Definition:** A description of the source field or source fields on the document.

     **Usage Note:** Further description of the source field to clarify intent of meaning.
 This may be a link or an external reference.
 For example, there is an international standard for the fields on an international travel passport.

     - Cardinality: 0..1
     - Type: string
 ###### Name to Use (NtU)
 The Name to Use enables care providers to use the name that is chosen by the person.
 This element may match but is distinct from a person’s legal name and is the appropriate name to be used in person-centered healthcare conversations.
 Some cultures have very long names, and expect that for all but mandatory legal situations, the person will use a more manageable name.
 Jurisdictions have different rules and processes for name changes, so there is often a mismatch that can be prolonged in difficult situations.

 **Definition:** Text attribute that provides the name that should be used when addressing or referencing the patient.

 **Usage Note:** This information is usually provided by the patient.
 Depending on the standard applicable to an implementation, this might be encoded within a Person/Patient Name field with an appropriate name type qualifier but is independent of any other name type or name component.
 This may be a nickname or formal name.
 Multiple cardinalities are required to support changes in desired name over time, such as when a patient desires a change in name to align with expressed gender.
 This means a validity period and a comment attribute to allow text that can be used to capture context for use of the name.

 **Cardinality:** 0..n

 Attributes:

-Name
+1) Name

     **Definition:** Name to Use when addressing or referencing the patient.

     - Cardinality: 1..1
     - Type: string

-Validity Period
+2) Validity Period

     **Definition:** The timeframe during which the name is to be used.
 May just include a start date.

     - Cardinality: 0..1
     - Type: duration

-Comment
+3) Comment

     **Definition:** Text to further explain use of the Name.
 This may be related to social and/or cultural context.

     - Cardinality: 0..1
     - Type: long text
 ###### Pronouns
 **Definition:** Pronoun(s) specified by the patient to use when referring to the patient in speech, in clinical notes, and in written instructions to caregivers.

 **Usage Note:** Personal pronouns are words used instead of a noun or a noun phrase used to refer to people.
 Understanding which pronoun(s) to use when referring to someone is important for providing affirming health care.
 Avoiding incorrect pronoun use and patient misgendering is crucial in transgender and gender-diverse care.
 It is important to reliably exchange personal pronouns that the individual has specifically reported they want used.
 The information could be considered a primary (first class) element associated with the demographic information for the patient.
 However, it may require representation as an observation about the patient.
 Local policy will determine how pronouns are chosen for infants and other similar situations.
 Policy and local custom will determine what to use when this attribute is not present, or when multiple are present.

 Different pronouns may be used in one care setting than another care setting.
 The pronouns used in the work environment may be different than those in the care setting.
-Cardinality: 0..n
+**Cardinality:** 0..n

 Attributes:

-Pronoun
+1) Pronoun

     **Definition:** The noun or a noun phrase used for the patient.

     - Cardinality 1..1
     - Type: Code or constrained short text
     - Proposed Terminology:
       - minValueSet: Pronoun valueSet
       - binding Strength: extensible

-Validity Period
+2) Validity Period

     **Definition:** The timeframe during which the pronoun is to be used.
 May just include a start date.

     - Cardinality: 0..1
     - Type: duration

-Comment
+3) Comment

     **Definition:** Text to further explain use of the pronoun.

     **Usage Note:** Multiple pronoun entries may exist and overlap as some persons utilize multiple pronouns simultaneously or switch usage based on context, familiarity, comfortability, and/or gender identity (for instance, in the case of bigender or genderfluid persons).

     - Cardinality: 0..1
     - Type: long text

 [^1]: With the exception of one addition (Recorded Sex or Gender attribute  = type with datatype = code or constrained text, the model included in this implementation guide is exactly in the published Gender Harmony Informative Specification.
 The addition was made to clarify and cover the original intent of Record Sex or Gender, including the ability to specify the type or category of sex or gender that is recorded (e.g., Sex Assigned At Birth).